Rho Telescopii

-Rho Telescopii (ρ Tel, ρ Telescopii) is the Bayer designation for an astrometric binary star system in the southern constellation of Telescopium.
+Rho Telescopii (ρ Tel, ρ Telescopii) is an astrometric binary star system in the southern constellation of Telescopium.
 It is visible to the naked eye, with an apparent visual magnitude of +5.17.
 Based upon an annual parallax shift of 17.63 mas as measured from Earth, it is located approximately 185 light years from the Sun.

 This appears to be a single-lined spectroscopic binary as it displays radial velocity variation with a period of 1.7 days.
 The visible component is an F-type main sequence star with a stellar classification of F6 V. It has about double the mass of the Sun and is radiating 25.6 times the solar luminosity from its photosphere at an effective temperature of 6,303 K. The star is a bright X-ray source with a luminosity of 65.76e29 ergs s^{−1}.

 Relative to neighboring stars, Rho Telescopii has a peculiar velocity of 17.2 km s^{−1}.
 It may be a member of the Tucana-Horologium association.